nodeGame/NDDB/README.md

 **experimental feature**

-The database, or its views and hashes, can periodically save updates to file system.
+The database, or its views and hashes, periodically save updates to the file system.
 This feature is useful for incremental processes, such as logs.

 ```javascript
 // Incrementally save to the same csv file all new entries in the art view.